robert-baldwin/pg-rebac/README.md

 There's also the ability to return a collection of objects a user can operate on, but all I wanted was a simple check method for a single object to start.

-Relations are as [tuples](https://zanzibar.tech/#annotations/intro/no-user-user).
+User-Object relations are described as [tuples](https://zanzibar.tech/#annotations/intro/no-user-user) in the format `<namespace>:<object_id>#<relationship>@<user_id>`.
 Here's an example of a Object-User relation:
 ```
-doc:1#owner@10
+doc:1#owner@1
-group:1#member@11
+group:1#member@2
 ```

-This states that the user with id 10 is the owner of the document with id 1.
-The user with id 11 is a member of the group with id 1.
+This states that the user with id 1 is the owner of the document with id 1.
+The user with id 2 is a member of the group with id 1.

-And an example of an Object-Object relation stating that a member of group 1 is a viewer of the document with id 1:
+Object-Object relations are described in the format `<namespace>:<object_id>#<relationship>@<namespace>:<object_id>`.
+For example, a member of group 1 is a viewer of the document with id 1 would be represented as:
 ```
 doc:1#viewer@group:1#member
 ```

-The result being that the user with id 10 is the owner of document 1 and the user with is 11 can view the document.
+The result being that the user with id 1 is the owner of document 1 and the user with id 2 can view the document.

 ## Representing Permission Checks as Graphs